Clifford quantum cellular automata from topological quantum field theories and invertible subalgebras: Notation

 The (co)boundary operators are defined as the maps between the respective (co)chains on the direct lattice, using the polynomial representation.
 However, throughout this work, we will adopt a polynomial representation defined on the dual lattice.
 This is because our figures are drawn on the dual lattice where faces are depicted as edges for visual clarity.
 In our Einstein notation, we have

 If we want to construct the Pauli-X or Z operators on coboundaries like $\delta e$, we just multiply the original $X_f$ or $Z_f$ matrix by the coboundary operator $\bd_{f,\delta e}$.
 Similar rules hold in higher dimensions.
 In Fig.~\ref{fig:example how delta matrix act on Pauli}, we give an example of constructing stabilizers using our Einstein notation on the dual cubic lattice.
+Specifically, in polynomial representation, the stabilizers of the $3d$ toric code are constructed as